How to Simulate a Basic IoT Sensor Dataset on PostgreSQL

 Creating the Simulated IoT Sensor Data

-This section shows results of the queries as examples, but because the tutorial generates random data every time it is run, your results will look different, but will share the same structure.
+This section shows the query results as examples, but because the tutorial generates random data every time it is run, your results will look different but share the same structure.

-Generate a dataset for all of our four sensors and insert into the sensor_data
+Generate a dataset for all of our four sensors and insert it into the sensor_data

 table: